ietf-teep/architecture/draft-ietf-teep-architecture.md

 There are three possible cases for bundling of an Untrusted Application, TA(s), and personalization data:

-  1. The Untrusted Application, TA(s), and personalization data are all bundled together in a single package by an SP and provided to the TEEP Broker through the TAM.
+  1. The Untrusted Application, TA(s), and personalization data are all bundled together in a single package by a TA developer and provided to the TEEP Broker through the TAM.

-  2. The Untrusted Application and the TA(s) are bundled together in a single package, which a TAM or a publicly accessible app store maintains, and the personalization data is separately provided by the SP's TAM.
+  2. The Untrusted Application and the TA(s) are bundled together in a single package, which a TAM or a publicly accessible app store maintains, and the personalization data is separately provided by the TA developer's TAM.

   3. All components are independent.
-The Untrusted Application is installed through some independent or device-specific mechanism, and the TAM provides the TA and personalization data from the SP.
+The Untrusted Application is installed through some independent or device-specific mechanism, and the TAM provides the TA and personalization data from the TA developer.
 Delivery of the TA and personalization data may be combined or separate.

 The TEEP protocol treats each TA, any dependencies the TA has, and personalization data as separate components with separate installation steps that are expressed in SUIT manifests,